AhmedAhmedEG/VX-Ace-Translator/README.md

 # Description
-Efficient translator for RPG Maker VX Ace games, fully written in Ruby, that can decompile all .rvdata2 files that are text-related to a readable text files and vice-versa.
+Efficient translator for RPG Maker VX Ace games, fully written in Ruby, that can decompile/compile all text-related .rvdata2 files to a readable text files and vice-versa.

+# Features
-- Auto decryption for rgss3a files, it will do this only if there's no "Data" folder found in the game's folder.
+- Automatic decryption for rgss3a files if no "Data" folder is found in the game's directory.

-- Infinite depth serialization/deserialization all parameter types in common events.
+- Infinite depth serialization and deserialization of all parameter types in common events.
-- User friendly textual representation of all parameter types in common events.
+- User-friendly textual representation of all parameter types in common events.
-- Fast decomopling/compiling speed.
+- Fast decompling/compiling speed.
-- Hightly organized output format and file structure.
+- Highly organized output format and file structure.
-- Filtering to target spacific file(s) for decompiling/compiling.
+- Filtering to specifically target file(s) for decompiling/compiling.
 - Full support for all event command types.
-- Provides two modes for decompiling/compiling of event commands, indexless and indexing modes.
+- Two modes for decompiling/compiling of event commands: indexless and indexing modes.
-- Small output file size, text files and ruby scripts only.
+- Small file output size, limited to text files and Ruby scripts only.
-- Error handling for out of bound pages, common events and event commands, along with indentaion too.
+- Error handling for out-of-bound pages, common events, and event commands, including indentation.
+- Beautiful and informative terminal outputs.

 # How To Use
 Call the VXAceTranslator.exe file with the following arguments:-